derInformatiker/AIcrowd-AIBlitz8-Solution/README.md

 > Put all the data into the data/ directory.<br>
 > Run the script preprocess.py.
 It will cutout the car and save it under the directory **data/preprocessed/train, val, test**<br>
 > This will take 4GB of space on disk.
+>
+>If you don't want to train it you can download the weights from: (TODO: ADD LINK)

 Run all cells of run.ipynb.<br>
 When training is finished write the path of the latest model to the line wich is marked with a comment.
 The checkpoints are saved in the directory: ligtning_logs/version_/<br>